-- The Online Safety Policy will ensure the safety of children by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software is in place - DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
+- The Online Safety Policy support the safeguarding of children online by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering and monitoring software and supervision is in place. - DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so. hotice.
+Check.
+Share.'